Friday, July 30, 2010

 Oroville Municipal Airport, Oroville, California, May, 1981

-I purchased a slightly used Archer II (this is 1981 and the plane cost me less than $30,000, equipped) from my neighbors in Paradise (who ran Horizon Aviation in Auburn) and went on to fly my Archer II, fully equipped with dual Navs and Coms.
-She was hangared first at Oroville Airport in the Sacramento Valley (where I took further instruction with Orville and his assistant David) and then at Mahlon Sweet in Eugene, Oregon where I was fortunate to do lots of instrument flying and DF steers in the morning fog with 6,000 hour airline pilot Al Stockstead, and lots of under- the- hood training up and down Washington/Oregon coast.
+I purchased a slightly used Archer II (this is 1981 and the plane cost me less than $30,000, equipped) from my neighbors in Paradise, CA (who ran Horizon Aviation in Auburn) and went on to fly my Archer II, fully equipped with dual Navs and Coms and DME..
+She was hangared first at Oroville Airport in the Sacramento Valley (where I took further instruction with Orville and his assistant David) and then at Mahlon Sweet Airport in Eugene, Oregon where I was fortunate to do lots of instrument flying and DF steers in the morning fog with 6,000 hour airline pilot Al Stockstead, and lots of under- the- hood training up and down Washington/Oregon coast.

 I particularly enjoyed doing lots of touch and go's at Kneeland Airport, with its 2250 foot long runway.
 It's an unattended mountain airport at 2700 feet above sea level, 10 miles southeast of Eureka, California, along the coastal range. http://tinyurl.com/38n3ypj.
 Eureka is fogged in so much of the time, local pilots must land at Kneeland.

-Finally, nothing can match flying, with clearance, in Glacier National Park in the winter with lots of mountain photographs of the awesome experience.
+Finally, nothing can match flying, with clearance, in Glacier National Park, (located in Montana and Canada) in the winter with lots of mountain photographs of the awesome experience.
 Look for a forthcoming blog with a special slideshow from my experience in Kalispel, Montana.

 One of the saddest days of my life was selling back 29H to the original owners 300 hours and two years later.
 It was like losing a long lasting friend.

-Flying has been such a positive experience for me that I have maintained my AOPA affiliation all these 30 years, have flown from Glacier Park International Airport (GPI) and from Danbury Airport (DXR) , here in Southern Connecticut and blog constantly about aviation.
+Flying has been such a positive experience for me that I have maintained my AOPA (Airline Owners and Pilot's Association) affiliation all these 30 years; I have flown from Glacier Park International Airport (GPI) and from Danbury Airport (DXR) here in Southern Connecticut and blog constantly about aviation.

 I would love to fly up in New Hampshire--especially from the small airports near Bennington, NH in Hillsborough County.
 I look forward each summer to spend vacations in the Francestown area with awesome views of the Monadnocks.